 Planning things and looking forward to things, were sketchy.
 One moment I was ‘gung-ho’ and the next, I wasn’t.
 Well, just part of being me.
 My normal.
 I’ll add that to the list of growing flaws.

 I didn’t want this affair.
 I was chosen.
 Why me?
 Oh yeah, I’m kinda cute and fun.
 Well sometimes, not so much anymore, maybe.

 Am I fun?
 Maybe I’m not.
 Is my mind playing tricks on me?
 I must be crazy.
 I feel crazy.
 My brain is all over the place.
 Up and down.
 Yes, I was/am definitely crazy.
 I mean, my great grandmother died in a mental institution.
 It probably runs in the family, right?

-And, from what I’ve learned, a little too late, I know believe that ALL psychologists, psychiatrists and therapists should be ‘required’ to do vitamin, mineral and thyroid testing BEFORE they prescribe.
+And, from what I’ve learned, a little too late, I now believe that ALL psychologists, psychiatrists, and therapists should be ‘required’ to do vitamin, mineral and thyroid testing BEFORE they prescribe.

 If I told my family about this connection, they would probably think I was listening and believing in all that newfangled naturopathic, hocus pocus.
 “Go to a REAL doctor!”
 My mom and dad BOTH just told me that, last month.
 They know I write a blog.
 They must not read it.
 I’m not even sure if they’ve ever listened to my radio show, Thyroid Nation RADIO.
 Hopefully.